 I hate to admit it, but our first meal in Portugal was nothing to write home about – it consisted of a frozen pizza that we overcooked in our rental apartment on the first night after we landed.
-To be fair, we had been on our feet all day, having landed that morning after an overnight flight from Toronto, and immediately embarking on a full-day city tour.
-So by the time we took possession of our AirBnB apartment in the early evening, we were pretty much done in and a frozen pizza on the couch seemed like a pretty good idea.
-Fortunately, we found much better options during our three-week trip that followed, so here are a few recommendations we’d like to share for where to eat in Portugal:
+(To be fair, we had been on our feet all day, having landed that morning after an overnight flight from Toronto, and immediately embarking on a full-day city tour.)
+Fortunately, we found much better dining options during our three-week trip that followed, so here are a few great recommendations for where to eat in Portugal:

 Popular tourist destinations can sometimes mean you’re in for a lot of mediocre or overpriced dining, especially if you choose a restaurant adjacent to an historic attraction.
 But although Sintra is about as popular as it gets in Portugal, and you can’t turn a corner without discovering yet another incredible palace or castle, we had some great meals at both ends of the fine dining/casual eats spectrum at places that were definitely not tourist traps.

 Breakfast or Lunch in Sintra – Cafe Saudade

 If you’re looking for a casual breakfast or lunch spot, you simply cannot go wrong with Sintra’s Cafe Saudade.

 Owned by the same people who run Chalet Saudade, this super-popular cafe is the absolutely perfect place to go in Sintra if you are looking for home-made breakfasts, pastries, sandwiches, panini or soups, and the atmosphere inside is as authentic and original as the baked goods that fly off the shelves.